PhoenixTales/wiki.gothicarchive.org/characters.md

 - removed in late alpha
 - `You just need to join us, then you'll have a good time.`
 - `Here, take this healing potion.
 If you join the cult you'll get even more of it.`

+## Quinn
+- _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
+- `big and strong`
+- `Cheeky, knows everything better, unsympathetic`
+- `He wants to quickly rise in the sect's hierarchy.
+That's why he tries to intimidate his 'competition' (including player character)`, `provokes the player character wherever he can.
+It starts with verbal attacks and ends with physical attacks`
+- friend of _Havil_, enemy of _Bartholo_ and other _Novices_

 ## Ramirez
 - only mentioned once in 0.56 alpha, might have been an early idea that later evolved into _Raoul_ / _Diego_